Cambridge Crystallographic Data Centre

 The Cambridge Crystallographic Data Centre (CCDC) is a non-profit organisation based in Cambridge, England.
 Its primary activity is the compilation and maintenance of the Cambridge Structural Database, a database of small molecule crystal structures.
 They also perform analysis on the database for the benefit of the scientific community, and write and distribute computer software to allow others to do the same.

 History

 In 1962, Dr. Olga Kennard OBE FRS set up a chemical crystallography group within the Department of Chemistry, University of Cambridge.
 In 1965 she founded the CCDC and established the associated Cambridge Structural Database.
 At that time, there were only about 3,000 published X-ray structures, and the work involved converting these into a machine-readable form.
+Kennard invited Frank Allen to join the group, which he did in 1970, becoming Scientific Director and then Executive Director before retiring in 2008.

 In 1992, the CCDC moved into its own building adjacent to the Cambridge chemistry department.
 This new headquarters was designed by the Danish architect Professor Erik Christian Sørensen and won The Sunday Times Building of the Year Award in 1993.

 The CCDC still retains very close links as a University Partner Institution that trains students for postgraduate research degrees but from 1987 became an independent company.
+By 2019 the database had grown to over a million structures.